Noble H. Getchell: Nevada career

-In 1927 Getchell purchased the National Group of mines.
+In 1927, Getchell purchased the National Group of mines.
 Later that same year, he purchased the Hess Mine near Alturas, California in Modoc County.
-He also purchased another mine in the Alturas region, the Lost Cabin Mine, in which 2 years later a lucrative vein was discovered.
+He also purchased another mine in the Alturas region, the Lost Cabin Mine, in which a lucrative vein was discovered two years later.
 In February 1929 Getchell brokered a deal to acquire the Eastern Star Mine, which was near his Golden Circle properties.
 Two months later, he formed the Security Mining Corporation to handle the mine, receiving funding from a New York City based investment group.
-In 1934 Getchell sold the Eastern Star to a group of investors in Boston.
+In 1934, Getchell sold the Eastern Star to a group of investors in Boston.
 The same month he formed Security Mining, he also acquired a copper mine in the Copper Basin, the Dean-Lang group.
-In the fall of 1929 Getchell traveled to Snohomish County in Washington State, where he scaled a mountain using ropes and chicken ladders to reach a mineral property.
+In the fall of 1929, Getchell traveled to Snohomish County in Washington State, where he scaled a mountain using ropes and chicken ladders to reach a mineral property.
 After inspecting the site, he organized the Skykomish Copper Company to develop the site and bring it into production.

 In 1930, Getchell's Gold Circle Consolidated group purchased the Betty O'Neal group, including the Cash Mine in Arizona.
 The two groups of shareholders contained most of the same of the people.
-In 1931 Getchell purchased the Mary Mine, near his existing Gold Circle properties, with several other investors, including Jack Dempsey.
+In 1931, Getchell purchased the Mary Mine, near his existing Gold Circle properties, with several other investors, including Jack Dempsey.
 Dempsey had a training site established at the mine so that he could train while at the property.
-In 1935 Getchell restructured the debt of the Gold Circle Consolidated corporation, by obtaining an infusion of cash from a group of eastern investors and reorganizing the company as the Circle Gold & Silver Mines, Inc. The deal removed all of the company's debt, and Getchell remained as the company's president and general manager.
+In 1935, Getchell restructured the debt of the Gold Circle Consolidated corporation, by obtaining an infusion of cash from a group of eastern investors and reorganizing the company as the Circle Gold & Silver Mines, Inc. The deal removed all of the company's debt, and Getchell remained as the company's president and general manager.
 In the fall of 1936, Getchell resigned as the president and manager of the Circle Gold & Silver Mines.